rick-r/marriage-figaro-norway/captions.md

 quell'aria di modestia ...
 è caso ancora
 ch'ella non fosse ...

+  No, I don't believe Susanna would do this.

-ah quando il cor non ciurma
+Ah quando il cor non ciurma
 personale interesse,
 ogni donna è portata alla difesa del suo povero sesso, da questi uomini ingrati a torto oppresso.

+  When there's
+  no personal interest in it,
+  all women are forced to defend those of their own poor sex, from the cruel oppression of these ungrateful men.

 # SCENA VI